-- Overall, we rate Disrn Right Biased based on story selection and editorial positions that favors the Christian right.
-We also rate them Mixed for factual reporting due to the occasional use of poor sources, questionable views on science and a failed fact check.
+- Overall, we rate Disrn Right Biased based on story selection and editorial positions that favor the Christian right.
+We also rate them Mixed for factual reporting due to the occasional use of poor sources, questionable views on science, and a failed fact check.

 Factual Reporting: MIXED

 Founded in 2019 by Babylon Bee founder Adam Ford, and the satire site’s current owner, Seth Dillon, Disrn is a news and opinion website/app that summarizes news from a conservative-leaning perspective.
 The website somewhat lacks transparency as they do not provide an about page or clearly disclose who is involved with the website.
 However, in an interview with the Daily Caller, Adam Ford states “Our news articles will be objective, but we will report on things that Christians and conservatives care about,” Ford told the DC.
 “The opinion pieces, newsletters, and coming podcasts will be, of course, from a Christian and conservative perspective.”
 Finally, Disrn’s tagline is “brief, smart, faithful.”

 The website does not clearly state who owns Disrn, however, at the bottom of each page, there is a 2020 copyright listing to Disrn LLC.
 According to their welcome page, Adam Ford and Seth Dillon are the owners of Disrn LLC.
 Revenue is generated through advertising and subscription fees.